gmbrandt/HTOF/README.rst

     ra0, dec0, mu_ra, mu_dec = fitter.fit(ra_vs_epoch, dec_vs_epoch)  # fit

 For Hipparcos 2, the path to the intermediate data would point to :code:`IntermediateData/resrec/`.
+Note that the intermediate data files must be in the same format as the test intermediate data files found in this repository under :code:`htof/test/data_for_tests/`.

 If you want to specify a central epoch in major Julian day, instead call:

 .. code-block:: python